section-engineering-education/engineering-education/content/articles/php-email-verfication/index.md

+Registration of new users with a valid email address has been a big challenge in most online service applications.
+ For the email verification process, an activation link is provided.
+The user will receive an email with a link that they should be able to click to activate their account.
+After the user clicks the link in their email, it should redirect them to the login page; otherwise, if the user gives an invalid email address, their account will not be activated and they will be unable to log in.

-In this tutorial, we will create a simple user registration form, fill it with data, submit it to the store, and send an email verification link to the user.
-After clicking the email verification link, the user will be validated in the database and authorized to log in.
+In this tutorial, we will design a simple user registration form, and fill it with data and a register button which when clicked will submit data to the database.
+And for a user to be allowed to log in he/she must click the email verification link sent to their email address which he/she has entered in during registration to validate their account in the database.

 ### Prerequisites

-- Clear understanding of PHP
+- Clear understanding of PHP.
-- The user should have the basic knowledge of HTML, CSS, and Bootstrap -The user should be able to use XAMPP and VS code
+- The user should have a basic knowledge of HTML, CSS, and Bootstrap.
+- The user should be able to use XAMPP and VS code.

 #### Goals
 By the end of this tutorial, the reader will be able to:
 - Configure Xammp to allow sending of email in the localhost.
 - Create a registration form.
 - Design a database table for storing the user details.